 The Los Angeles Dodgers did not disappoint, selecting Mr Stubbs with their 19th selection in the 1983 draft.
 At the time Stubbs projected as an OFer or 1B, because the DH he had anchored at times at VT was not an option in the National League.

 Mr. Stubbs was pretty much major-league ready, and even saw major league action for half of 1984.
 But when 1985 came, he found himself back on the farm before finally heading West with the big club for good in 1986.
-As a Dodger, Stubbs was party to the Kirk Gibson World Series homer off of Dennis Eckersley in 1988, and the World Series celebration in a town like LA that followed.
-He recognized individual success in Houston, where he still holds the most homers by a left-handed hitter in the Astrodome.
-He had some trials in Milwaukee after trying to adjust to the AL, a brief sojourn in the Mexican League, and finally an end-of-career resurgence in Detroit before hanging up his glove in 1995.
+As a Dodger, Stubbs was party to the Kirk Gibson World Series homer off of Dennis Eckersley in 1988, and the World Series celebration in LA..
+He recognized individual success in Houston, where he still holds the record for most homers by a left-handed hitter in the Astrodome.
+He had ups and downs in Milwaukee after trying to adjust to the AL, followed by a brief sojourn in the Mexican League, and finally an end-of-career resurgence in Detroit before hanging up his glove in 1995.

 But this only tells half of the Franklin Stubbs story.
 His passion for the game led him to search for opportunities in coaching and he landed in the vaunted Atlanta Braves organization from 1997-2008, until he returned to the Dodgers fold, where he is beginning his sixth season in that organization, as the Hitting Instructor for the Albuquerque Isotopes, the Dodgers AAA affiliate.